oac-tree/sup-dto/doc/source/anyvalue.rst

    :param value: ``AnyValue`` object for the member value.
    :return: Reference to ``this`` to allow chaining such calls.
    :throws InvalidOperationException: If this operation is not supported
-      (not a structured value or trying to add an empty value).
+      (e.g. not a structured value or trying to add an empty value).
-   :throws DuplicateKeyException: When this structured value already has a field with the given
-      name.

    Add a member value for this structured value with the given name and value.
 Empty values are not allowed as member values.

+.. function:: AnyValue& AnyValue::AddElement(const AnyValue& value)

+   :param value: ``AnyValue`` object to add as an element.
+   :return: Reference to ``this`` to allow chaining such calls.
+   :throws InvalidOperationException: If this operation is not supported
+      (not an array value or trying to add an empty value).

+   Add an element to the end of this array value with the given value.

 Comparison operators
 --------------------